Inverse Contextual Bandits: Learning How Behavior Evolves over Time: Introduction

-Policy learning deals with determining an agent's decision-making policy given their observed behavior.
-It is usually applied to either replicate the same behavior as some ``expert'' (i.e.\ \textit{imitation learning}), or to match the expert's performance in carrying out the same decision-making task (i.e.\ \textit{apprenticeship learning}).
-However, while conventional approaches to policy learning almost invariably assume behavior policies to be stationary, this is rarely the case in practice: In many decision settings, behaviors evolve constantly as decision-makers learn more about their environment and adjust their policies accordingly.
-In fact, disseminating new knowledge gained from medical research into actual clinical practice is itself a major endeavor in healthcare \citep{grimshaw1994achieving,foy2002attributes,bradley2004translating}.
-For instance, consider organ allocation practices for liver transplantations: In the medical community, our understanding of organ transplantations has changed numerous times over past decades \citep{starzl1982evolution,adam2003evolution,adam2012evolution}.
-So a pertinent question is: \textit{How have the actual organ allocation practices changed over time?} Having a data-driven, quantitative---and most importantly interpretable---description of how practices have evolved over the years is crucial: This would enable policy-makers to objectively evaluate if the policies they introduced/updated have had the intended impact on practice, which in turn plays an important role in designing better organ allocation policies going forward.
+\squeeze{\paragraph{Example (Organ Allocations)} As our core application, consider organ allocation practices for liver transplantations: In the medical community, our understanding of organ transplantations has changed numerous times over past decades \cite{starzl1982evolution,adam2003evolution,adam2012evolution}.
+Thus an immediate question lies in \textit{how} actual organ allocation practices have changed over the years.
+Having a data-driven, quantitative, and---importantly---interpretable description of how practices have evolved is crucial: It would enable policy-makers to objectively evaluate if the policies they introduced have had the intended impact on practice; this would in turn play a substantial role in designing better policies going forward (see Figure~\ref{fig:bandit}) \cite{jarrett2021inverse}.}

-In this work, we develop a policy learning method that provides (1) \textit{interpretable} descriptions of decision-making, accounts for (2) \textit{non-stationary} behavior exhibited by learning agents, and operates in an (3) \textit{offline} manner---since online experimentation is impossible in high-stakes environments like healthcare.
-Importantly, in modeling the observed behavior of a learning agent, the significance {\parfillskip=0pt }
+To tackle questions of this form, we desire a policy learning method that satisfies three key desiderata: It should provide an (i.) \textit{interpretable} description of observed behavior.
+It should be able to capture an agent's (ii.) \textit{non-stationary} knowledge of the world.
+It should operate in an (iii.) \textit{offline} manner---since online experimentation is impossible in high-stakes environments such as healthcare.

-of the \textit{model} here is distinct from existing approaches to policy learning.
-In imitation learning, the model purely serves as a means to automate the \textit{future behavior} of the agent.
-And in apprenticeship learning, the model purely serves as a substitute for the \textit{optimal behavior} that appears to be sought by the agent.
-In contrast to these ``prescriptive'' undertakings (i.e.\ prescribing how best to behave next, based on the data), we instead seek a ``descriptive'' understanding of the agent's \textit{past behavior} (i.e.\ describing how the agent's behavior has been evolving over time).